Asthma - useful links

 - Scottish OHS Service - Offers a free occupational health and safety service - Safe and Healthy Working - for small and medium enterprises (SMEs) in Scotland.
 The service combines a telephone helpline, regional SME advisers, expert and clinical sessions, regional advisory groups and a website.
 The telephone advice line (0800 019 2211) will be staffed by OHS professionals.
 They will give confidential advice and guidance and will direct the enquirer to other expert services if necessary.

-- The Latex Allergy Support Group - This is a patient support group specifically for individuals with an allergy to latex.
+- The Latex Allergy Support Group - The Latex Allergy Support Group has been merged into the Anaphylaxis Campaign.
+This is a patient support group specifically for individuals with an allergy to latex.
 Telephone 07071 225838 for more information.

 - Trades Union Congress This site gives details of training and information for workplace safety representatives.
 There is access to publications and reports, e.g. Out of breath and out of work and Rubber banned?.
 You can also view electronic copies of their Risks e-journal.